 Caracal cats (Caracal caracal) are easily recognizable by their long black ear tufts and plain reddish coats.
-Although not genetically related to true Lynxes this cat is often called a lynx due to their ear tufts.
+Although not genetically related to true Lynxes this cat is often called a lynx due to their similar ear tufts.
 Its natural distribution is in Africa and Asia, however the Caracal is well known as one of the exotic feline species bred in America for the pet trade.

 Key Facts about Caracals